jon-jacky/home/computing.md

   We should just manipulate the essence of the stuff.
 It's not hard.
 It's simpler.

-  Objects were made to encapsulate IO devices ...
+  Objects were made to encapsulate IO devices (the screen, the mouse) ...
   They were never supposed to be applied to information. ... that's just wrong.
 It's wrong because it's complex. ... it ruins your ability to build generic data manipulation things.
 If you leave data alone, you can build things once that manipulate data, and you can reuse them all over the place, and you know they're right once and you're done.
 The other (problem with objects) is that it will tie your logic to representational things, which again tying, complecting, intertwining.
   So represent data as data.
 Please start using maps and sets directly.
   Don't feel like I have to write a class now because I have a new piece of information.
 That's just silly.

   I think we have a culture of complexity.
 To the extent we all continue to use these tools that have complex outputs, we're just in a